vordimous/zilla-docs/src/concepts/config-intro.md

     exit: http_server
 ```

+## Catalogs

 ## Telemetry

 Each configured `metric` represents a stat Zilla collects and each configured `exporter` represents how to export the collected metrics.

 Metrics are separated by protocol where the `stream` metrics relate to Zilla's internal message handler.
 The other protocols have common metrics you would expect to find.

 The configured exporters will determine how the collected metrics are exposed.
-By adding the [Prometheus](../reference/config/telemetry/exporter/exporter-prometheus.md) exporter Zilla will host the `/metrics` endpoint that is needed to collect the prometheus formatted metrics.
+By adding the [Prometheus](../reference/config/telemetry/exporters/exporter-prometheus.md) exporter Zilla will host the `/metrics` endpoint that is needed to collect the prometheus formatted metrics.